CosmWasm/wasmvm/README.md

 #### Package github.com/CosmWasm/wasmvm/types

-This packages contains types used by the two other packages.
+This package contains types used by the two other packages.
 It can be compiled without cgo.

 ```sh